-Directors lent the companies 38 million pounds in 2015/16, up from 29.7 million pounds in 2013/14, said online finance markets, which surveyed electricians, plumbers, plasterers, carpenters, decorators, scaffolders and roofing businesses.
+Directors lent the companies 38m pounds in 2015-16, up from 29.7m pounds in 2013-14, said online finance markets, which surveyed electricians, plumbers, plasterers, carpenters, decorators, scaffolders and roofing businesses.

-“Confronted by continued borrowing constraints and often faced by long waits for payment, they (directors) are ploughing significant amounts of their own money into their businesses to ensure they remain on a firm financial footing,”
+“Confronted by continued borrowing constraints and often faced by long waits for payment, directors are ploughing significant amounts of their own money into their businesses to ensure they remain on a firm financial footing,”

 “But it is questionable whether taking such drastic personal measures is sustainable for much longer.”

 Subcontractors that fail to find funding solutions could face insolvency, with the industry often requiring significant upfront cash payments to be made for materials and labour.

 Most recently, troubles at large builder Carillion (CLLN.L), a key government supplier that will work on the large HS2 rail contract, have highlighted the risk subcontractors face.

 Last month, the group booked an 845m pound writedown and warned on profit, and analysts have since pointing out that it owes 800 million pounds in the form of payables to clients and suppliers, 75% higher than the sector average.